Why Your Teen Needs More Sleep

 Matthew Walker, UC Berkely neuroscientist and author of Why We Sleep: Unlocking the Power of Sleep and Dreams, describes this process:

 "Since the first round of brain wiring is purposefully overzealous, a second round of remodeling must take place.
 It does so during late childhood and adolescence.
 Here, the architectural goal is not to scale up, but to scale back for the goal of efficiency and effectiveness.
 A (somewhat) generic brain becomes even more individualized, based on the personalized use of the owner" (Walker, pg.
 88-89).

-How to Get Teens Adequate Sleep
+How to Get Teens Enough Shut-eye

-later school start times for secondary schools
+later school start times for middle and high schools

-improved sleep hygiene
+improve sleep hygiene

 Go to bed at a consistent time, all week (even the weekends)

-Create a dark and comfortable sleeping environment.
-Cool, dark and calming.
+Make your environment worthy of sleep: cool, dark and calming.
 If you live an a loud neighborhood, consider a white noise machine.

 If you have found the information in this article valuable, please like it and share!